9th Sub Sahara Spectrum Management Conference

 Kenya

-ITU and ATU will be holding a workshop focusing on “Strategic Satellite Services and Resource Management” which will take place on the 4th (afternoon) and 5th (full day) November, at the same venue as the conference.
-You can view the draft agenda for the workshop here.
+ITU and ATU held a workshop focusing on “Strategic Satellite Services and Resource Management” on the 4th (afternoon) and 5th (full day) November at the Fairmont The Norfolk.

 Where is the conference being held?

-The conference will take place at the Mövenpick Hotel & Residences Nairobi.
+The conference took place at the Mövenpick Hotel & Residences Nairobi.
 Please view the ‘venue’ tab.

 Foreign nationals will need to apply for an eTA visa – more information can be found here.
 Please do check with your local embassy if a visa, or anything else, is required to visit Kenya.